 The one-airline strategy can work for some people.
 For instance, if you live in a rural area where there aren't many airlines to choose from.
 But for the vast majority of people flexibility is the key.

-With the Chase Sapphire Preferred, you can redeem your rewards for a statement credit, book travel through Chase Travel℠ (with a 20% discount), or transfer them to a selection of participating airlines or hotel transfer partners (at a 1:1 ratio).
+With the Chase Sapphire Preferred, you can redeem your rewards for a statement credit, book travel through Chase Travel℠ (at 25% more value), or transfer them to a selection of participating airlines or hotel transfer partners (at a 1:1 ratio).

 Sound good so far?
 Wait until you hear how many bonus points you'll get with Chase Sapphire Preferred.